stoeckley/Eat-Static/README.md

 ;; {:e :hi, :w 1.1, :q 55, :a 1, :c 3, :b 2, :d 4}

 ```
+Behind the scenes, ```blend``` is using's Clojure's automatic ```:arglist``` metadata that it appends to all function definitions.
+Eat Static leverages this aspect of the Clojure environment rather than manage or store default values on its own.

 One application of this tool is to create specific "sub-classed" default versions of types by supplying a default value in ```blend``` for a previously described required parameter, or a previous default value.

 ##### inheritance -- which type gets the control?